nelsonwm45/CPP-08/docs/sequence-containers.md

 * **Examples**: dynamic arrays, lookup tables, tight numeric loops.
 * **Why**: contiguous memory → cache‑friendly & fastest iteration.

-Contiguous dynamic array; elements live back-to-back in one block.
+Contiguous dynamic array (elements live back-to-back in one block)
 ```
 begin →  ┌───┬───┬────┬───┬───┬────┬───────────────┐
          │ 7 │ 3 │ 10 │ 1 │ 5 │ 12│ (unused cap…) │
          └───┴───┴────┴───┴───┴────┴───────────────┘  ← capacity
                    ^size=6
 ```
 - Storage: one contiguous heap buffer.
+When capacity runs out, it allocates bigger block and move all elements
 - Iterators: random-access (pointer-like).
 - Reallocations can move everything to a new block when growing.